bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 **How do I set the order source?**

-The `order_source` cannot be specified, and will be set to external.
-You can optionally specify a value for `external_source` to specify which external source the order is coming from - e.g., POS system X, accounting system Y, etc.
+You cannot specify the `order_source`; its value is external.
+You can optionally specify a value for `external_source` to define which external source the order is coming from - e.g., POS system X, accounting system Y, etc.

 **Can I create an order with only custom products?**

-Yes, the products are not added to the store's catalog.
+Yes, the store's catalog does not include products.

 **What is the difference between country_ISO2 and country?**

-In the shipping and billing addresses, there is no requirement to specify country when `country_ISO2` is specified and vice versa.
+There is no requirement to specify country when `country_ISO2` is specified in the shipping and billing addresses and vice versa.

-**How can I take a payment for an Order?**
+**How can I take a payment for an order?**

-You can either process payment through a third party or using the Control Panel.
+You can either process payment through a third party or using the control panel.

 **Can I generate a shipping quote from a carrier using the API?**

 Not at this time.
-If an order is created either in the Control Panel or via API, then it returns a 204 when trying to get a Shipping Quote.
+If an order is created either in the control panel or via API, it returns a 204 when trying to get a Shipping Quote.

 ## Resources
 ### Webhooks
 - [Orders](/api-docs/getting-started/webhooks/webhook-events#webhook-events_orders)

-### Related Endpoints
+### Related endpoints
 - [Orders](https://developer.bigcommerce.com/api-reference/orders/orders-api/orders/)
 - [Order Shipments](/api-reference/orders/orders-api/order-shipments/createordershipments)
 - [Order Status](/api-reference/orders/orders-api/order-status/getaorderstatus)